 - Communication between nodes is point-to-point, instead of relying on global broadcasts

-Corda networks are semi-private.
-Each network has a doorman service that enforces rules regarding the information that nodes must provide and the know-your-customer processes that they must complete before being admitted to the network.
+The network operator enforces rules regarding the information that nodes must provide and the know-your-customer processes they must undergo before being granted this certificate.